XI. AIR QUALITY EVALUATION

 XI.4 AIR QUALITY INFORMATION SYSTEM – EMISSION DATABASE

-The new classification of facilities into the REZZO 1 and REZZO 2 categories is based on the form of the reported data of summary operational records for the year 2013 where for approx. 40 % of the reported data the so called simplified form was used (the conditions are set in the introductory text of Annex No. 11 to the Decree No. 415/2012 Coll., on permissible level of pollution and its ascertainment and on the implementation of several other provisions of the Air Protection Act describing the list of data of the summary operational records).
+The classification of facilities into categories REZZO 1 and REZZO 2 is based on the form for data reported in the summary operating records for 2016, where the simplified form was used for approx. 40% of the reports (the conditions are stipulated in the introductory text to Annex No. 11 of Decree No. 415/2012 Coll., on the permissible level of pollution and its ascertainment and on implementation of some other provisions of the Air Protection Act, describing the list of data for summary operating records).

 XI.5 EMISSION BALANCE

-XI.6 ISKO LINKS TO DATA SOURCES AND THE PRESENTATION OF DATA
+XI.6 AQIS TIES TO DATA SOURCES AND THE PRESENTATION OF DATA